Frequently Asked Questions

 The Yale Jazz Ensembles plays almost anything composed for big band; combo styles are handled by the YJE Combos and the YJE Big Band programs new commissions, standards, and charts from the masters’ playbooks.
 The repertoire for a standard concert might include an early Duke Ellington chart, a Thad Jones/Mel Lewis piece, newer music by Gordon Goodwin, a big-band jazz standard, a funk-fusion chart, and/or a novelty chart.
 The group also aggressively programs pieces by its members.

 Who is the director of the YJE?

-Grammy award-winning saxophonist Wayne Escoffery will direct the Yale Jazz Ensemble for the 2021-22 academic year.
+Grammy award-winning saxophonist Wayne Escoffery will direct the YJE for the 2022-23 season.

 What else does the Yale jazz scene have to offer?